“Yoga is a light, which once lit will never dim. The better your practice, the brighter your flame.” — B.K.S. Iyengar

 Start your first 2 weeks of practice with unlimited classes.
 This is a great way to check out all the classes we offer.
 New students only.

-Commit to wellness and take charge of your health — become a member today!
+Commit to wellness and take charge of your health with one our membership options.

 Yoga Class Packs